nikasha/TrackerSolution/PixelService/README.md

 - **Logging:** Provides detailed logging at various stages of processing for troubleshooting and audit purposes.

 ## Usage
-Deployed as part of an ASP.NET Core application, the TrackController is accessible via an HTTP GET request to the route configured in the `[Route("[controller]")]` attribute.
+Deployed as part of an ASP.NET Core application, the TrackController is accessible via an HTTP GET request.
 Upon receiving a request, it performs the following actions:
 1. Extracts the `Referer`, `UserAgent`, and IP address from the incoming request.
 2. Serializes this information into JSON format.
 3. Sends the serialized data to a RabbitMQ queue for storage and analysis.